Title IX Sexual Misconduct Policy

 • Scott Torre, Director of Campus Safety, 1st Floor, Saint Peter Hall, (201) 761-7400

-• Katie Arcuri, Associate Athletic Director Compliance Officer, 3rd Floor, Yanitelli Recreation Center (201) 761-7303
+• Noémie Lacroix-Moreau, Assistant Athletic Director for Compliance, 3rd Floor, Yanitelli Recreation Center (201) 761-7303

-UNIVERSITY RESPONSE TO SEXUAL HARASSMENT ALLEGATIONS
+UNIVERSITY RESPONSE TO SEXUAL DISCRIMINATION OR SEX-BASED HARASSMENT ALLEGATIONS

 All other allegations of student misconduct unrelated to incidents covered by this Policy will be addressed through the procedures elaborated in the student handbook.